-Röed also describes solutions that completely separate from the wall.
-The solutions arise for positive values of $\rho$ that are O(1) and therefore outside the formal range of validity of the theory.
-The general problem of separation from a coast is difficult and of great oceanographic importance.
-The Gulf Stream, the Kuroshio, and the Mediterranean inflow are just three of many examples of boundary flows that experience separation.
+The separation of coastal currents due to coastline curvature is a subtle problem but one of potentially great oceanographic importance.
+The Gulf Stream, the Kuroshio, and the surface inflow through the Strait of Gibraltar are just three of many examples of boundary flows that experience separation.
 In the first two cases the separation is from a 'left-hand' boundary and almost certainly involves the variation in f with latitude.
-The Gibraltar inflow separates from a 'right-hand' boundary (the Moroccan coast) at a sharp corner that marks the beginning of the Alboran Sea.
-The latter contains the anticyclonic Alboran Gyre.
-To compare features like this with the (Röed, 1980) model, it should first be noted that the model permits two types of separation.
+The Gibraltar inflow separates from a 'right-hand' boundary (the Moroccan coast) at a sharp corner (Figure 4.1.4) that marks the beginning of the Alboran Sea.
+The latter contains the anticyclonic Alboran Gyre (Figure 4.1.4).
+To compare features like this with the (Röed, 1980) model it should first be noted that the model permits two types of separation.
 In the first, the active layer remains in contact with the wall but a stagnation point forms there.
 This type of separation is demonstrated in a laboratory experiment (Figure 4.1.5) based on the Strait of Gibraltar and Alboran Sea geometry.
-In terms of the Röed theory, the value of $\rho^$ required for separation is indicated by the upper dashed line in the left half of Figure 4.1.3, where the flow is slightly subcritical.
-The Moroccan coast line has positive curvature where separation occurs, whereas the model separation in question requires negative curvature.
+In terms of the Röed theory, the value of ρ^ required for separation is indicated by the upper dashed line in Figure 4.1.3, where the flow is slightly subcritical.
+If the flow is subcritical upstream and supercritical downstream, then the separation streamline will extend from the stagnation point upstream into the supercritical flow.
+To achieve the downstream separation that is characteristic of, say, the Alboran Gyre, the flow would have to be supercritical upstream and subcritical downstream.
+It is quite possible that the Mediterranean surface inflow leaves the Strait of Gibraltar in a supercritical state, which would permit this scenario.